tiny-dancer/notes/delivering-value.md

 ### The 'how' of value delivery

+-    **Synergy:** - Creates conventions to build in consistency.
+Consistency enables cohesion where a system can automatically leverage other parts so that the sum is greater than the whole.
+For example, creating an api where then a pagerduty service, oauth2 client, and baseline alerting is automatically created to reflect it's existence.

+-   **Think large, start small (agile)** - Optimize for reacting to learnings over predicting the future.
+Define a true north and evolve towards it with flexibility based on evidence.

 -   **Ephemeral Environments:** component changes are reflected in a safe, isolated environment mirroring a production deployment and integrated with existing environments for valuable testing and deployment validation

 -    **Portable Execution:** the deployment logic is not dependent on being executed within a specific pipeline; this enables valuable, quick-iterating local development and future ci/cd system changes